Did you see our super thin floating shelves in our epic kitchen makeover reveal that we shared last week?

 How you hide the brackets will depend on how you’re finishing the wall.

-Given the condition of our whole wall which was covered in a miss-match of original tiles and badly matched copies, we opted to hide everything under a new faux marble backsplash that matches the shelves.
+Given the condition of our whole wall which was covered in a mismatch of original tiles and badly matched copies, we opted to hide everything under a new faux marble backsplash that matches the shelves.

 We’ll share a full post about our backsplash next week but basically, it’s just a large piece of timber that we covered in the same marble effect vinyl and glued to our walls.